M

 2048

 The question Moonshots Fellows asks is not whether they will be successful.
 They will be successful.
 The question is whether they will be wise.
 Whether they will know who they are when the pressure is at its highest.
 Whether they will lead with integrity when no one is watching.
-Whether they will pass something worth passing on.

 That is what a compass is for.